SysKitTeam/docs-point/releases/point-2022-5-release-note.md

 {% hint style="warning" %}
 **Please note!**
 Global admin re-consent is required after the upgrade to the 2022.5 version.
 [Learn more about permission changes here](../requirements/permission-requirements-change-log.md#syskit-point-20225).
 {% endhint %}

 ## Improvements & Bug Fixes

+{% hint style="warning" %}
+**Please note!**
+Please [upgrade the Configuration Inventory module](../configuration-inventory/configuration-inventory-upgrade.md) to get the latest improvements and bug fixes delivered in the latest version.
+{% endhint %}

 * **Configuration Inventory error handling was improved** to simplify troubleshooting in case something goes wrong during a snapshot.
 Additionally, a bug was fixed where the Configuration Inventory snapshot would result in a `NullReferenceException` error when collecting Conditional Access Policies and Anti-Phish Policies information.